-- 4 If the CD-ROM user interface does not open automatically, double-click the file 'Nokia9210.exe' in the CD-ROM file structure. - 5 Select a program you want to install from the CD-ROM user interface and click 'Install'.
+- 4 If the CD-ROM user interface does not open automatically, double-click the file 'Nokia9210i.exe' in the CD-ROM file structure. - 5 Select a program you want to install from the CD-ROM user interface and click 'Install'.

 Tip: For more information about PC Suite, see the PC Suite Guide on the CD-ROM.
-Note:Remember to install applications in the same language as your communicator.
+Note: Remember to install applications in the same language as your communicator.

-Use the memory card in the communicator to gain more space for the different applications and files on the CD-ROM.
+Use a memory card to gain more space for the different applications and files on the CD-ROM.

-Note:For information on the installable applications, see the Software on CD-ROM Guide on the CD-ROM.
+Note: For information on the installable applications, see the Software on CD-ROM Guide on the CD-ROM.